MartinThuranira24/Team-Research-Group-A134/README.md

 ## Research Question

-Is there a correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020?
+Is there a correlation between the road tax and the mileage of used Toyota cars sold in the UK between 2010 and 2020?

 **Independent Variable**: Mileage.

 **Dependent Variable**: Road Tax (£).

-**Null Hypothesis**: There is no correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020.
+**Null Hypothesis**: There is no correlation between the road tax and the mileage of used Toyota cars sold in the UK between 2010 and 2020.

-**Alternative Hypothesis**: There is a correlation between the road tax and the mileage of used Toyota cars sold in the UK between the year 2010 and 2020.
+**Alternative Hypothesis**: There is a correlation between the road tax and the mileage of used Toyota cars sold in the UK between 2010 and 2020.